Sparkling wine: Sovetskoye Shampanskoye

 In the Soviet Union, sparkling wine was produced under the name Soviet Champagne, or Sovetskoye Shampanskoye.
 Most of this variety is sweet.
 This designation continued to be used for sparkling wine produced in several countries formerly part of the Soviet Union, including Georgia, Armenia, Belarus, Moldova, Russia and Ukraine.
 Most likely, the name has stuck since Sovetskoye Shampanskoye was one of the few products or brands of the Soviet era which were seen as luxurious.
 Often the names have been altered to fit the exact country, e.g. Georgian Champagne.
 Nowadays, it is more common to encounter Sovetskoye Shampanskoye produced in a dry or semi-dry style.
-The products have some international popularity, thus Russian made dry and semi-dry versions can be found in the European markets and Moldovan made semi-sweet version from Muscat grapes has been regularly available in the U.S.
+The products have some international popularity, thus Russian made dry and semi-dry versions can be found in the European markets and Moldovan made semi-sweet version from Muscat grapes has been regularly available in the United States.

 Romanian sparkling wine

 In Romania, sparkling wine is mostly made in Panciu.
 The same traditional method is used in Azuga, where the mountain climate is perfect for the second fermentation of white and rose sparkling wines in passively cooled above-ground cellars.
 Grapes used (obviously not grown in this climate) are Chardonnay and a mix of Chardonnay and a Romanian variety called Fetească Regală.
-Rhein Azuga Cellars, now owned by Halewood International, was established in 1892 and still uses the same methods and even tools from that era.
+Rhein Azuga Cellars, now owned by Domeniile Alexandrion Rhein 1892, was established in 1892 and still uses the same methods and even tools from that era.
 In 2006, they have become once again official supplier to the Royal House of Romania, after having this honor between 1920 and 1947.
 Their Rhein Extra, still produced in the same building, was served at the coronation of King Ferdinand I at Alba Iulia in October 1922.
+Another well known producer of sparkling wine is Carastelec; their brand is called Carassia, they use traditional method and they make Blanc de Blanc Classic Brut, Rose Classic Brut (from Chardonnay, Pinot Noir & Meunier), a Classic Brut (from Chardonnay, Pinot Noir & Meunier) and Carassia Vintage 773 Brut.
+All their sparkling wines received numerous medals.